 Vanessa Wyrwoll (ESR4) has coordinated a test campaign of the new RADSAGA partner, the University of Oldenburg and PTW-Freiburg dedicated to the Very High Energy Electron Beam (VHEE) available at the CLEAR facility at CERN.
 The experiments were performed to determine the detector behaviour and response of clinically established detectors VHEE ultra-high dose rate radiation environment.

-The 2020 RADiation Effects on Compoments and Systems will be held in TBD on TBD.
-Find out more here.
+The 2020 RADiation Effects on Compoments and Systems will be held virtually starting from October 19th at radecs2020.com.

 In the Press